No users are being provisioned

-After automatic provisioning has been configured for an application (including verifying that the app credentials provided to Azure AD to connect to the app are valid), then users and/or groups are provisioned to the app.
+After automatic provisioning has been configured for an application (including verifying that the app credentials provided to Microsoft Entra ID to connect to the app are valid), then users and/or groups are provisioned to the app.
 Provisioning is determined by the following things:

 - Which users and groups have been assigned to the application.
 Note that provisioning nested groups are not supported.
-For more information on assignment, see Assign a user or group to an enterprise app in Azure Active Directory.
+For more information on assignment, see Assign a user or group to an enterprise app in Microsoft Entra ID.

-- Whether or not attribute mappings are enabled, and configured to sync valid attributes from Azure AD to the app.
-For more information on attribute mappings, see Customizing User Provisioning Attribute Mappings for SaaS Applications in Azure Active Directory.
+- Whether or not attribute mappings are enabled, and configured to sync valid attributes from Microsoft Entra ID to the app.
+For more information on attribute mappings, see Customizing User Provisioning Attribute Mappings for SaaS Applications in Microsoft Entra ID.

 - Whether or not there is a scoping filter present that is filtering users based on specific attribute values.
 For more information on scoping filters, see Attribute-based application provisioning with scoping filters.

-If you observe that users are not being provisioned, consult the Provisioning logs (preview) in Azure AD.
+If you observe that users are not being provisioned, consult the Provisioning logs (preview) in Microsoft Entra ID.
 Search for log entries for a specific user.

-You can access the provisioning logs in the Azure portal by selecting Azure Active Directory > Enterprise Apps > Provisioning logs (preview) in the Activity section.
+You can access the provisioning logs in the Microsoft Entra admin center by browsing to Identity > Applications > Enterprise applications > Provisioning logs.
+You can also select a specific application and then select Provisioning logs in the Activity section.
 You can search the provisioning data based on the name of the user or the identifier in either the source system or the target system.
 For details, see Provisioning logs (preview).

-The provisioning logs record all the operations performed by the provisioning service, including querying Azure AD for assigned users that are in scope for provisioning, querying the target app for the existence of those users, comparing the user objects between the system.
+The provisioning logs record all the operations performed by the provisioning service, including querying Microsoft Entra ID for assigned users that are in scope for provisioning, querying the target app for the existence of those users, comparing the user objects between the system.
 Then add, update, or disable the user account in the target system based on the comparison.